KSP-CKAN/CKAN/Spec.md

 A CKAN file is designed to contain all the relevant meta-info about a mod, including its name, license, download location, dependencies, compatible versions of KSP, and the like.
-CKAN files are simply JSON files.
+CKAN files are simply JSON files using  UTF-8 as character-encoding.

+Except where stated otherwise all strings *should* be printable unicode only.

 CKAN files *should* have a naming scheme of their mod's identifier, followed by a dash, followed by the version number, followed by